Seagate/cortx/doc/ContributingToMotr.md

 Push your changes to GitHub

-    $ git push origin 'your-local-branch-name'

 * Before pushing, TAKE A PAUSE.
-Have you [rebased your branch](#How-to-rebase)?
+Have you [rebased your branch](#how-to-rebase-your-local-branch-on-latest-master)?
 If not then doing right now to avoid merge conflicts on github.

+* Now, push your changes

+    $ git push origin 'your-local-branch-name'

 Open pull request for review